toniblyx/wazuh-documentation/source/user-manual/agent-features/log-analysis/log-analysis-FAQ.rst

 Can I ignore events that are not important?
 -----------------------------------------------------

 You can configure the rules to ignore certain events.
-More info: :ref:`Custom rules <ruleset_custom>`
+More info: :doc:`Custom rules <../rules-decoders/index>`

 Can I check if an application is running on an agent?
 ----------------------------------------------------------
-Yes, it's possible to monitor running applications. :ref:`Example <log-analysis-examples>`
+Yes, it's possible to monitor running applications. :doc:`Example <log-analysis-examples>`